blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Silent Prance (3rd)
 Casting Time: 1 action
 Range: touch
-Components: V, S, M(a piece of glass made by a lightning strike)
 Duration: Concentration, up to 1 hour
 You touch up to three creatures.
 For the duration, any stealth checks they make have a +10 bonus.